Meadowhall (shopping centre): Environmental policy

 The centre recycles 97% of waste from retailers and customers, with the remaining three per cent going to incineration with energy recovery; no waste goes to landfill.

 Meadowhall was the first UK shopping centre to develop an on-site recycling facility.
 The Resource Recovery Centre, which opened in 2006, operates a conveyor belt system to separate out types of waste, from paper to plastic, cardboard to cans.

 Meadowhall began to harvest rainwater in 2006.
 Four water storage tanks collect rainwater and condensation from air conditioning.
 This is then used throughout the Shopping Centre for cleaning, flushing toilets and watering the external landscaped areas.
 The tanks are nearly 7 metres high and can hold 6600 impgal of water each.

 In 2008, Meadowhall installed a bore hole.
 This is a narrow shaft drilled into the ground that collects water from beneath the earth.
 Water from the bore hole is collected into a master tank.
 The storage tanks are connected onto a "network", which will ensure 90–95% of all water used by customers and retailers for flushing toilets is derived from rainwater harvesting or bore hole water.

 Facial recognition trial

 In 2018, Meadowhall was the site of a month-long police trial of facial recognition software by South Yorkshire Police, without the public's knowledge.
 In August 2019, a spokeswoman for British Land, Meadowhall's owner, said, "Over a year ago we conducted a short trial at Meadowhall, in conjunction with the police, and all data was deleted immediately after the trial".
 Big Brother Watch's chief executive Silkie Carlo was reported by the BBC as saying, "There is an epidemic of facial recognition in the UK.
 The collusion between police and private companies in building these surveillance nets around popular spaces is deeply disturbing".

+In popular culture

+The South Yorkshire singer Self Esteem performed at the 2022 Glastonbury Festival wearing a bra inspired by the domes of the shopping centre, which she said had caused her to "lose her tiny mind" when it opened in her childhood.